FSR™ Ray Regeneration 1.2.0

 flags | Zero or a combination of values from FfxApiDispatchDenoiserFlags. |

-Depth values and depth deltas are computed using absolute linear depth.
+Depth values and depth deltas are computed using signed linear depth.

-- Absolute means the depth value is independent of whether the camera is facing forward or backward in view space.
+- Signed means the depth value is dependent of whether the camera is facing forward or backward in view space.

-- Linear means the depth is expressed in view space, rather than NDC space.
-The dispatch parameters below are closely related and must remain consistent to ensure correct reprojection.
+- Linear means the depth is expressed in view space (z component), rather than NDC space.

 | Parameter | Description |